Homotopy theory of symmetric powers: Left Bousfield localization

-\refit{localization.i.monoidal}: As the cofibrations in $\C$ and $\D$ are the same, the nonacyclic part of the h-monoidality of $\D$ follows from \refit{localization.i.cofibrations}.
-Acyclic h-cofibrations are weakly saturated by \refle{i.cofibrations}\refit{i.cofibrations.weakly.sat}.
-Therefore, it is enough to show $f \t X \in \we_\D$ for any $f\colon Y\to Z \in J_\D$ and any object $X$.
-The quasi-tractability of~$\D$ (\refpr{Bousfield}) allows us to assume that $Y$ (hence $Z$) is cofibrant.
-Writing $\mcr (-)$ for the cofibrant replacement (equivalently in $\C$ or~$\D$) we see that $X \t f$ is a weak equivalence since $\mcr (X) \t f$ is one (by the pushout product axiom for $\D$) and $q \t Y$ and $q \t Z$ are weak equivalences in~$\D$ (by flatness).
+\refit{localization.i.monoidal}: As the cofibrations in $\C$ and $\D$ are the same, the nonacyclic part of the h-monoidality of $\D$ follows from~\refit{localization.i.cofibrations}.
+The acyclic part of h-monoidality of $\D$ now follows from \refit{localization.left.proper} and \refco{acyclic.h.monoidal}.